zechlau14/zechlau14.github.io/projects/pets-with-fedoras-slides.md

 If there is an answer in the game that you don't want to be included, tap the X-card or say "X!"
 The answering player will provide a different answer.

 ---

-## Character Creation
+# Introduction 16

-1. What kind of house **pet** are you? e.g. Platypus, Dog, Hedgehog, Cat, Parrot, Treefrog, Snail etc.
+Everyone answers: What kind of house **pet** are you?
-2. Choose your **number**, from 2 to 5.
+e.g. Platypus, Dog, Hedgehog, Cat, Parrot, Treefrog, Snail etc.

-  A high number means you are better at **PETS** (animal instinct and senses, cuteness and charm).
-A low number means you are better at **FEDORAS** (spycraft, martial arts and gadgetry).
+Then give your character a **cute pet name**, like Perry the platypus or Pinky the chihuahua, and a **code name**, like Agent P or Numbah 4.

-3. Give your character a **cute pet name**, like Perry the platypus or Pinky the chihuahua, and a **code name**, like Agent P or Numbah 4.
+---

-Your Agent always **has**: a brown fedora, a jet pack, a parachute and a hover car.
+# Introduction 17

 ## Playing the Game
 The game is divided into scenes.
 While the Agents are out trying to stop their nemesis, back at home their owners Linneaus and Fern are up to their own hijinxs.
 The game will cut between scenes of the Agents and scenes of their Home.
 At the start of the game, assign each player an Agent scene and a Home Scene.